 Specialties: Toruń gingerbread, Polish borscht, and honey mead.

-Activities: Visit the Pomeranian Dukes' Castle, explore the Undergound Routes of Szczecin, and relax at Kasprowicz Park.
+Activities: Visit the Pomeranian Dukes' Castle, explore the Underground Routes of Szczecin, and relax at Kasprowicz Park.

 Accommodation: Modern city hotels, family-run accommodations.